Dr Michael Legaspi

 Associate Professor of Old Testament

 Raised as a Roman Catholic, I attended Protestant churches as a teenager and young adult.
 Years of persistent questions and quiet dissatisfaction prompted me to inquire into the nature and identity of the ancient Christian church.
-I made my way to the works of the Church Fathers, but it was the writings of contemporary authors, especially Fr.
-Alexander Schmemann, that first opened my eyes to the beauty, richness, and truth of Orthodoxy.
-My family began attending an Antiochian Orthodox Church (St John Chrysostom in York, PA), and we were received into the Church by chrismation in 2004.
-Since that time, we have been a part of parishes representing several jurisdictions, not only Antiochian but also Greek, Russian, and OCA churches as well.
+I made my way to the works of the Church Fathers, but it was the writings of contemporary authors, especially Fr Alexander Schmemann, that first opened my eyes to the beauty, richness, and truth of Orthodoxy.
+My family began attending an Antiochian Orthodox Church (St John Chrysostom in York, PA), and we were received into the Church by Chrismation in 2004.
+Since that time, we have been a part of parishes representing several jurisdictions, not only Antiochian but also Greek, ROCOR, and OCA churches as well.
 My wife, Abby, and I have four grown children: Josiah, Sister Glykeria, Ana, and Cato.

 Educational and Professional Background